Alarums and Excursions: Reception

 In the February 1976 issue of Strategic Review (Issue 6), Gary Gygax complimented the new APA, calling it "an excellent source of ideas, inspirations and fun."
 Although Gygax felt some of the contributors were "woefully lacking in background", and the quality of printing varied dramatically from issue to issue, he concluded, "For all of its faults, it is far and away the best D&D 'zine, and well worth reading.
 See for yourself why it rates a Major Triumph."

 In the June 1981 edition of Dragon (Issue #50), Dave Nalle reviewed Alarums and Excursions after its 63rd issue (November 1980), and although he found the writing style "a bit stuffy", with a "tendency for the writers to pat each other on the back", he still called it "the top APA publication...
 This is a very well run APA and features many of the leading thinkers in fantasy gaming."

 Awards

-To date, Alarums and Excursions has been a winner of the Charles Roberts/Origins Award four times:
+Alarums and Excursions was winner of the Charles Roberts/Origins Award four times: